 The TMACT is a comprehensive rating protocol and guide, consisting of Part I: Introduction, Part II: Itemized Data Collection Forms, and an Appendix.
 After 8 years of pilot-testing and updating the TMACT, we offer the full tool for download here.
 This version is referred to TMACT 1.0, revision 3.
 TMACT revisions consist of more minor, clarifying updates, which should minimally impact previous scoring using earlier versions.

-For more information regarding the TMACT, including training and consultation options for administering this fidelity tool, please complete the following form, or email the TMACT authors directly:
+For more information regarding the TMACT, including training and consultation options for administering this fidelity tool, please complete this form, or email the TMACT authors directly.